The Renwick family

 The Marlborough Museum Archives collection has digitised hundreds of letters donated by Annie Ball, which relate to the life of Dr Thomas Renwick’s family.

-In 1846, Dr Renwick married Adeline Absolom.
-Her money enabled them to buy land in Marlborough’s Awatere and Waihopai Valleys and, while their home was in Nelson, Thomas spent a lot of time travelling to their properties in the Wairau.
-By the late 1860s, Adeline’s health was poor and she returned to London.
+In 1846, Dr Renwick married Adeline Absolom, a wealthy woman but one with a "dubious reputation.”1 Her money enabled them to buy land in Marlborough’s Awatere and Waihopai Valleys and, while their home was in Nelson, Thomas spent a lot of time travelling to these properties.
+By the late 1860s, Adeline returned to London, following an affair, where her health deteriorated.
 On 5 November 1868, Thomas wrote to her expressing concern about her health:

-On 3 March 1871, Renwick wrote to a Mr Sclauders expressing great disappointment about bequests from his ex-wife to Mrs Sclauders. “(You are) well acquainted with all the peculiar circumstances under which I have been unfortunately placed.”
+On 3 March 1871, Renwick wrote to a Mr Sclanders expressing great disappointment about bequests from his ex-wife to Mrs Sclanders. “(You are) well acquainted with all the peculiar circumstances under which I have been unfortunately placed.”
 He notes that his ex-wife has left him entirely in the hands of the executors of the Will.
-“My late wife in making her Will, believed that she was dealing fairly with my equitable claims on her estate, as has always been her intention, but not being able to realise the great depreciation that has taken place in the value of her property, she has unintentionally done me a wrong, by leaving the most valuable part of her personal effects to Mrs Sclauders, who has no claim of any kind upon her.”3
+“My late wife in making her Will, believed that she was dealing fairly with my equitable claims on her estate, as has always been her intention, but not being able to realise the great depreciation that has taken place in the value of her property, she has unintentionally done me a wrong, by leaving the most valuable part of her personal effects to Mrs Sclanders, who has no claim of any kind upon her.”4

-Whether or not Renwick got any satisfaction from Mr and Mrs Sclauders, his life was to take a happier turn and, at the beginning of 1872, he married Anne Smith.4 It is clear he found love with Anne, as his letters show a different side to the reserved Scotsman who wrote business-like letters to his first wife.
+Whether or not Renwick got any satisfaction from Mr and Mrs Sclanders, his life was to take a happier turn and, at the beginning of 1872, he married Anne Smith.5 It is clear he found love with Anne, as his letters show a different side to the reserved Scotsman who wrote business-like letters to his first wife.

-And on 22 December 1873 he began a letter from the Delta Dairy: “My own darling Annie, mine you observe and no other bodies…”6
+And on 22 December 1873 he began a letter from the Delta Dairy: “My own darling Annie, mine you observe and no other bodies…”7

-Anne Renwick died in 1939 and Dumgree was farmed by a nephew until it was sold out of the family in 1977.
+Anne Renwick died in 1937 and Dumgree was farmed Dr Renwick's nephew Tom, who had taken over Dumgree in 1918.
+On his death it was left to another Renwick family member.14 It was sold out of the family in 1977.

 Sources used in this story